Hoyasumii/avengers-endgame/README.md

 (They start walking towards the house, but Tony notices a black Audi pulling coming to a stop a few meters away.
 Steve, Nat, and Scott get out of the car.
 Tony sighs.
 He is not looking forward to the discussion about to take place.)

-SCOTT LANG: (Cut to after S
+SCOTT LANG: (Cut to after Sc